datur/datur/README.md

 # Hey I'm Dave

-## Currently studying for a masters in Artificial Intelligence at Heriot-Watt University
+## Currently a Junior Software Developer at Scientia Ltd

 ## What I'm working on

-- I'm currently learning full stack JavaScript, Docker, and, Algorithm Visualisation
+- I'm currently working on backend API development.
-- I'm currently working on a personal website
+- I'm currently learning React and further developing knowledge of Neural Network architectures.
-- My goal is to contribute to more Open Source Projects this year
+- My goal is to contribute to more Open Source Projects this year.

 ### Get in touch: